About

 I'm a retired academic with a long-standing interest in photography going back to my early teens.
 Professionally, I taught histology (microscopic anatomy) to medical students and captured a few thousand images with electron microscopes along the way.
 The framing, composition, contrast and sharpness of those images were critical to a research narrative, necessitating chemical darkroom work with the 3.25”x4” negatives and silver gelatin prints.
 In other words, I'm old school in photography - with different instruments.
 I like to say that my favorite cameras were made by RCA, Philips and JEOL.
 So, shooting now with a vision of an emotion to be expressed, a memory to be recalled, a story to be told or perhaps a print to be made is really a throwback to earlier times.

-I was honored to an image selected for publication in each of Lenswork’s “Our Magnificent Planet” series, versions 2020 and 2021, and another in the more recent “Light, Glorious Light.”.
+I was honored to have an image selected for publication in each of Lenswork’s “Our Magnificent Planet” series, versions 2020 and 2021, and another in the more recent “Light, Glorious Light.”.